Food & Drink in Valletta

 Maltese Food in Valletta

-A simple guide to eating Maltese in Valletta: the dishes to know, what they taste like, how to read menus, and easy ways to try local flavors without overthinking it.
+A simple guide to eating Maltese in Valletta: the dishes to know, what they taste like, how to read menus, and easy ways to try local flavors.

 Is‑Suq Tal‑Belt Guide